Skip to main content

 Data is on your local machine

-If the data is stored on a local machine, such as your computer:
+If the data is stored on your computer:

 Make sure you upload the data to a folder mounted on a persistent storage in the pod to avoid losing your data if the pod restarts.